Ivo-Balbaert/The_Way_to_Jai/book/7_Scope_of_Variables.md

   _Imperative_ (or _procedural_) scopes represent the code inside procedures like `main()` that can be run at runtime.
 We'll talk about procedures shortly in § ??.
   The statements in these scopes are to be executed from top to bottom.

-### 7.1.1 - Global variables
+### 7.1.1 - Global constants and variables
 Variables or constants like global_var or GLOBAL_CONSTANT that are declared at the top-level of a source file are known throughout the whole code file.
-They are called global variables, and are said to have global (or file) or top-level scope.
+They are called global constants and global variables, and are said to have global (or file) or top-level scope.

 They will occupy memory throughout the entire time the program is running.
 That is one disadvantage for global variables.
 The same goes for variables defined inside `main()`.

 ### 7.1.2 - Local variables
 All other variables or constants are defined and only known within the code block in which they are defined: they are local variables and have local scope: : they automatically get freed when the procedure is exited (just after the closing }).
-Procedures define local scope,as well as all kinds of coding structures for conditions and repetitions (see Ch. ??).
+Procedures define local scope,as well as all kinds of coding structures for conditions and repetitions (see § ??).

 We can also define a new local scope simply by starting a new _anonymous code block_  (surrounded by { } ) as in line (1) at the top-level or inside any other block.